 A graduate of Austin College in Sherman, Texas, Ted is a CERTIFIED FINANCIAL PLANNER™ Professional and an active member of the Puget Sound Chapter of the Financial Planning Association (FPA).
 Ted lives in the Wedgwood neighborhood of Seattle with his wife and two children.
 When he is not working with clients, Ted enjoys spending time with family and friends, travelling, and outdoor activities such as biking, hiking, skiing, and paddle boarding.

 Holly was drawn to a career in financial planning by her desire to have a greater impact on the lives of individuals and families.
-After over 12 years building her career foundation in corporate finance at companies such as PricewaterhouseCoopers, Washington Mutual and RealNetworks, she has enjoyed every minute of life in personal finance as a financial planner.
+Prior to becoming a financial planner she built her career foundation working in corporate finance for companies such as PricewaterhouseCoopers, Washington Mutual and RealNetworks.
 Her aim is to help her clients feel more at ease about their finances, and to partner with them on their path to achieving their financial goals.
-In particular she enjoys providing the educational aspect to financial plans, so that her clients may better understand the reasoning behind her recommendations.
+She especially enjoys providing the educational aspect to financial plans, so that her clients may better understand the reasoning behind her recommendations.

 Holly graduated from the University of Washington’s Foster School of Business with a B.A. in Business Administration and a concentration in accounting.
-A rare Seattle native, she spends much of her free time in the Cascade mountains on skis or a bike with her family, and looks forward to the day that she and her husband can teach their young son the enjoyment of bottomless powder ski runs at Alpental.
+A rare Seattle native, she spends much of her free time in the Cascade mountains on skis or a bike with her husband and son.
+She can be found scaling tall mountains on her skis as she trains and races as part of the Pacific Northwest ski mountaineering, or “skimo”, community.

 Danika comes to her current role with a long history of working in finance, including more than 15 years in corporate finance for startups and small businesses.
 After years of working on the corporate side of things, she chose to pursue her interest of helping people with their finances rather than a corporate bottom line.
 She is now following her passion to provide financial advice to individuals and households and demystify the process of financial planning.